 D Subacute thyroiditis

 A 42-year-old man has enlargement of his neck for the past 7 months.
 He is concerned, because a sister and maternal aunt had thyroid cancer.
 On physical examination, his thyroid is palpably nodular but nontender.
 A fine needle aspiration biopsy is performed and cytologic examination shows cells present consistent with a neoplasm.
 He undergoes total thyroidectomy.
 Sectioning the resected thyroid reveals four distinct tumor masses from 0.5 to 3 cm in size.
 These masses are solid and firm, with a tan cut surface.
 On microscopic examination an immunostain for calcitonin is positive in the nests of dark blue cells of these masses.
 He is at greatest risk for developing which of the following neoplasms in the future?

 A 17-year-old girl with Goodpasture syndrome progressed to chronic renal failure and was placed on chronic hemodialysis.
 She developed severe hypertension.
 However, she had difficulty accepting the reality of her disease, and she missed dialysis appointments and did not take her antihypertensive medication regularly.
-Laboratory studies now show her serum ionized calcium is 5.9 mg/dl with phosphorus 6.2 mg/dl and albumin 3.6 g/dl.
-Which of the following bone lesions is she most likely to have?
+Laboratory studies now show her serum ionized calcium is 5.9 mg/dL with phosphorus 6.2 mg/dL and albumin 3.6 g/dL.
+Which of the following complications of her illness is she most likely to have?

 A 1-year-old male child has been irritable for the past day.
 On physical examination he has a right inguinal hernia with incarceration of a loop of small intestine.
 A laparotomy is performed and the defect is closed.
 The tissue from the hernia sac is excised.
 The surgical pathology report indicates the presence of a focus of adrenal cortex in the excised hernia sac.
 Which of the following is the most likely diagnosis?